-- 2.1.5 As allegations of sexual violence and misconduct are serious, possibly criminal, offences they will be investigated at a Category 2 Formal Level (Formal Disciplinary Process) and the investigation will be organised centrally by the Student Conduct Team.
-Possible sanctions include suspension, exclusion or expulsion the case will be heard by a Sexual Violence and Misconduct Panel. - 2.1.6 The Assistant Chief Operating Officer (Health Gain and Student Experience) & Director of Student Services, or nominee, will decide if the allegation is to be investigated via the Sexual Violence and Misconduct Policy or the Non-Academic Misconduct Policy. - 2.1.7 A risk assessment may take place prior to or during any disciplinary processes.
-The Assistant Chief Operating Officer (Health Gain and Student Experience) & Director of Student Services, or nominee, will Chair the Risk Assessment Team.
-To support student safety and wellbeing, the Risk Assessment Team will determine proportionate mitigations to introduce prior to and during any disciplinary processes. - 2.1.8 The Risk Assessment Team will include senior staff from within Student Services including representatives with clinical knowledge, safeguarding training, and conduct policies.
-The Risk Assessment Team processes will be conducted in line with Guidance (link) agreed with the University Data Protection Officer. - 2.1.9 There are certain differences in the Sexual Violence and Misconduct process as compared to the Non-Academic Misconduct process.
-Under this policy the Supported Parties have specific rights afforded to them which are stipulated as follows: - The Reporting Student has the right to: report an incident/initiate the disciplinary procedure; receive internal wellbeing support; be guided to external wellbeing support; seek guidance and representation by the Student's Union; request support/accommodation for their disability during the investigation and/or hearing stage; provide evidence and witnesses during an investigation; provide additional evidence prior to the hearing; attend the Sexual Violence and Misconduct hearing; call witnesses for the hearing; be accompanied by a non-legal representative at the hearing; receive the outcome documents of the hearing (where deemed appropriate by the risk assessment team or their delegated nominee); appeal the outcome of the hearing (subject to having been shared the outcome documents).

-- The Reporting Staff has the right to: report an incident/initiate the disciplinary procedure; receive internal wellbeing support; be guided to external wellbeing support; request support/accommodation for their disability during the investigation; provide evidence and witnesses during an investigation; provide additional evidence prior to the hearing. - Neither a member of staff nor a student is able to: report an incident and be guided to external wellbeing support.
+2.1.4 As allegations of sexual violence and misconduct are serious, possibly criminal, offences they will be investigated at a Category 2 Formal Level (Formal Disciplinary Process) and the investigation will be organised centrally by the Student Conduct Team.
+As the possible sanctions include suspension, exclusion or expulsion the case will be heard by a Sexual Violence and Misconduct Panel.

+- 2.1.5 The Associate Chief Operating Officer (Health Gain and Student Experience) & Director of Student Services, or nominee, will decide if the allegation is to be investigated via the Sexual Violence and Misconduct Policy or the Non-Academic Misconduct Policy. - 2.1.6 There are certain differences in the Sexual Violence and Misconduct process as compared to the Non-Academic Misconduct process.
+Under this policy the Supported Parties have specific rights afforded to them which are stipulated as follows: - The Reporting Student has the right to: report an incident/initiate the disciplinary procedure; receive internal wellbeing support; be guided to external wellbeing support; seek guidance and representation by the Student's Union; request support/accommodation for their disability during the investigation and/or hearing stage; provide evidence and witnesses during an investigation; provide additional evidence prior to the hearing; attend the Sexual Violence and Misconduct hearing; call witnesses for the hearing; be accompanied by a non-legal representative at the hearing; receive the outcome documents of the hearing (where deemed appropriate by the risk assessment team or their delegated nominee); appeal the outcome of the hearing (subject to having been shared the outcome documents). - The Reporting Staff has the right to: report an incident/initiate the disciplinary procedure; receive internal wellbeing support; be guided to external wellbeing support; request support/accommodation for their disability during the investigation; provide evidence and witnesses during an investigation; provide additional evidence prior to the hearing. - Neither a member of staff nor a student is able to: report an incident and be guided to external wellbeing support.
 Neither a member of staff nor a student will be expected to relay all relevant information and evidence during the reporting stage via a reporting tool made available to them.
 The University will neither confirm nor deny whether a reported person is a student nor if a disciplinary process has been initiated.
 Undertaking a disciplinary procedure following a report is subject to suitability and will be processed on a case-by-case basis.
-Disclosure does not guarantee that University processes will be initiated. - The Reporting Witness has the right to: report an incident; initiate the disciplinary procedure; receive internal or external wellbeing support; request support/accommodation for their disability during the investigation stage; provide evidence and witnesses during an investigation. - The Responding Student has the right to: receive internal wellbeing support; be guided to external wellbeing support; seek guidance and representation by the Student's Union; request support/accommodation for their disability during the investigation and/or hearing stage; provide evidence and witnesses during an investigation; provide additional evidence prior to the hearing; attend the Sexual Violence and Misconduct hearing; call witnesses for the hearing; be accompanied by a non-legal representative at the hearing; receive the outcome documents of the hearing; appeal the outcome of the hearing.
+Disclosure does not guarantee that University processes will be initiated.

+- The Reporting Witness has the right to: report an incident; initiate the disciplinary procedure; receive internal or external wellbeing support; request support/accommodation for their disability during the investigation stage; provide evidence and witnesses during an investigation. - The Responding Student has the right to: receive internal wellbeing support; be guided to external wellbeing support; seek guidance and representation by the Student's Union; request support/accommodation for their disability during the investigation and/or hearing stage; provide evidence and witnesses during an investigation; provide additional evidence prior to the hearing; attend the Sexual Violence and Misconduct hearing; call witnesses for the hearing; be accompanied by a non-legal representative at the hearing; receive the outcome documents of the hearing; appeal the outcome of the hearing.